cloudevents/spec/cloudevents/working-drafts/xml-format.md

 an `xsi:type` XML attribute.
 If present, this designator MUST match that of the type specified by the [CloudEvent context attributes][ce-attrs].

+An XML element representing a context attribute MUST NOT contain any child elements.

 No other XML element attributes are expected, if present they MUST be ignored during processing.